Nine days after I arrived in Malaysia, I did the math in my head. Again.

 Two weeks later, no signs of miscarriage, so I went back in.
 This time the ultrasound showed a tiny, tiny little baby, measuring at only six weeks old, about half the size of one of the carpenter bees that have been terrorizing my front porch.
 It was practically impossible to be six weeks along because I hadn’t seen my husband in four weeks and two days (add two weeks for hCG hormone levels to get high enough they can be detected by a pregnancy test) and I did point this out to my doctor who very unhelpfully raised her eyebrows and shrugged.
 I didn’t ask too many more questions after that.

 However, on the forefront of my mind was also the knowledge that this was my fifth pregnancy and I only had one live child so the odds based on my history were not in my favor.
 Research mode kicked in immediately and I started searching for anything I could possibly do to to reduce my chances of miscarrying.
-Yes, most miscarriages are caused when the body detects a problem with the baby and spontaneously aborts, but after three miscarriages and horrible pregnancy with my son, I was convinced there was more at play.
+Yes, most miscarriages are caused when the body detects a problem with the baby and spontaneously aborts, but after three miscarriages and a horrible pregnancy with my son, I was convinced there was more at play.

 My research led me to trying something new and carrying my daughter was completely unlike any pregnancy before.
 Praise Jesus for how easy it is to research nowadays!
 That, however, is another post all in itself.